-Paper I - (200 marks) Duration: Two hours
+Paper I - (200 marks)

-- Current events of national and international importance. - History of India and Indian National Movement. - 4 Indian and World Geography Physical, Social, Economic Geography of India and the World. - Indian Polity and Governance Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc. - Economic and Social Development Sustainable Development, Poverty, Inclusion, Demographics, Social Sector initiatives, etc. - General issues on Environmental Ecology, Bio-diversity and Climate Change that do not require subject specialization. - General Science.
+- Current events of national and international importance. - History of India and Indian National Movement. - Indian and World Geography-Physical, Social, Economic Geography of India and the World. - Indian Polity and Governance-Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc. - Economic and Social Development-Sustainable Development, Poverty, Inclusion, Demographics, Social Sector Initiatives, etc. - 2 General issues on Environmental ecology, Bio-diversity and Climate Change that do not require subject specialization. - General Science.

-Paper II- (200 marks) Duration: Two hours
+Paper II-(200 marks)

-- Comprehension

-- Interpersonal skills including communication skills;

-- Logical reasoning and analytical ability

-- Decision-making and problem-solving

-- General mental ability

-- Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. Class X level)
+- Comprehension: - Interpersonal skills including communication skills; - Logical reasoning and analytical ability; - Decision making and problem solving; - General mental ability; - Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. Class X level); - Note 1: Paper-II of the Civil Services (Preliminary) Examination will be a qualifying paper with minimum qualifying marks fixed at 33%. - Note 2: The questions will be of multiple choice, objective type. - Note 3:It is mandatory for the candidate to appear in both the Papers of Civil Services (Prelim) Examination for the purpose of evaluation.
+Therefore a candidate will be disqualified in case he/she does not appear in both the papers of Civil Services (Prelim) Examination.

-- English Language Comprehension skills (Class X level).